 Review frequency: The reviews are conducted on a monthly basis.
 New compositions are implemented after the third Friday of each month.
-The new compositions are announced on the second Friday and underlying data (weighting factors) will be published on Wednesday after markets close based on the closing prices of Tuesday.
+The new compositions and underlying data (weighting factors) are announced on the second Friday.
+The underlying data (weighting factors) will be based on the closing prices of Thursday.